 To automatically convert EDI to XML in MapForce, start by dropping any EDI collection into a new mapping.
 We’ll use a sample IATA EDI source file included with the MapForce examples.
-The Browse EDI collections dialog supports all major EDI standards:
+As you can see, the Browse EDI collections dialog supports all major EDI standards:

 We selected the Flight Information Response message from the IATA collection.
 If you have a source EDI document for mapping but don’t know in advance exactly which message to choose, you can simply open the file in any text editor and see the message type near the top of the file.
 Here’s a view of our source:

 We assign the IATA.edi file as our source document and the EDI message appears in the main mapping pane:

 Then we right-click the header and choose Create Mapping to XML from the context menu:

 That’s it!
 That’s all it takes to create a quick EDI to XML mapping:

 To execute the mapping we simply click the Output button at the bottom of the mapping pane, which opens the Output preview window:

 The output is an XML document where each EDI message segment is encoded inside XML elements that match the EDI segment names.